SEN Information Report September 2021-22

 Assessing special educational needs is not an end in itself but a first step to understanding and providing for the child’s needs and monitoring the child’s progress.
 Particular use is made of ongoing teacher assessment as well as:

-APDRs for children who have been identified as requiring SEN support are reviewed and updated regularly.
+APDRs for children who have been identified as requiring SEN support are reviewed weekly and updated regularly.
 Staff supporting children in progress towards APDR targets maintain regular records which feed into reviews and updates.

 Children’s progress is monitored half termly and senior leaders undertake provision mapping to respond to needs identified.